Holography and the internal structure of charmonium: Finite Temperature Case

 where we used the definition \eqref{eq: W at finite T}.
 The time interval $t$ has a trivial role for this static string.

 Then, the energy of the set of two straight lines, which represents two free quarks, is given by

 where, in order to avoid the singularity at $z = 0$, we introduced a regularization parameter \(\epsilon(T)\) that depends on the temperature.
-We numerically set it to a value such that the energy of no interaction quarks coincides with the maximum energy \(F (r(z^*), T)\), in a similar way as it was done in \cite{Colangelo:2010pe}.
+We numerically set it to a value such that the energy of the non-interacting quark pair coincides with the maximum energy \(F (r(z^*), T)\), in a similar way as it was done in \cite{Colangelo:2010pe}.
 In other words, the parameter \(\epsilon(T)\) is chosen in such a way the free energy is a continuous function of $r$.

 The physical picture that emerges from this approach is non-trivial and very interesting.
 For temperatures larger than \(T_d\), we have an interaction given by a potential similar to Cornell's potential for small values of $r$.
 However, when the quark distance is larger than the value \(r(T, z^*)\), the energy ceases to vary with $r$.
 The corresponding string assumes the configuration of two straight lines going to \(z_h\), with energy given by Eq.\;\eqref{eq: free constant energy}.
-The two configurations represented in Fig.\;\ref{fig: deconfined representation} exhibit different distances between the quarks but share the same free energy, $F_\infty$.
+The string configuration corresponding to the unconfined quarks is depicted in Fig.\;\ref{fig: deconfined representation}.
+The energy associated to this configuration $F_\infty$ does not depend on the distance $r$.
 The resulting potential is plotted in Fig.\;\ref{fig: full potential at finite temperature} for some illustrative temperatures.

-The potential obtained is similar to the Schwinger potential predicted by QCD for quark deconfinement in the presence of temperature \cite{sarkar2009physics, satz2012extreme}.
+The potential obtained is similar to the Schwinger potential predicted by QCD for quark deconfinement in the presence of temperature \cite{sarkar2009physics, satz2012extreme, Allton:2013uua}.
 The main difference is that in the Schwinger potential, there is a smooth transition, characterizing a crossover, whereas here we observe a discontinuous transition, characterizing a first-order transition.

-If we analyze large distances, it is clear that for any temperature above \(T_d\), the mesons will be decofined, since in this limit the string tension $σ(T) = V(T, \zmin) = 0 $.
-The variation of $ σ(T)$ is shown in Fig.\;\ref{fig: V with temperature}.
-Note that at \(T=T_d\) there is a discontinuity, corresponding to the first-order transition.
+If we analyze large distances, it is clear that for any temperature above \(T_d\), the mesons will be deconfined, since in this limit the string tension $\sigma(T) = V(T, \zmin) = 0 $.
+The variation of $ \sigma(T)$ is shown in Fig.\;\ref{fig: V with temperature}.
+Note that for this system, \(\sigma(T)\) serves as an order parameter for the confined-deconfined phase transition, being identically zero in the deconfined phase and non-zero in the confined phase.
+However, in contrast to lattice QCD, which indicates a continuous decrease of \(\sigma(T)\) to zero at \(T_d\) \cite{Cardoso:2011hh, Bicudo:2011hn}, here we observe a discontinuous jump to zero at \(T_d\), indicating the first-order transition.